Stellar obliquities in exoplanetary systems: Processes that influence obliquities

 \subsection{Tidal realignment}

-Tidal dissipation in any binary system tends to circularize the orbit, align the rotational and orbital axes, and synchronize the rotational and orbital periods.
-It is straightforward to demonstrate these facts based on simple considerations of energy and angular momentum \citep[see, e.g.,][]{Hut1980}, but it is much more difficult to model the specific processes by which angular momentum is exchanged and energy is dissipated.
+Tidal dissipation in any binary system typically tends to circularize the orbit, align the rotational and orbital axes, and synchronize the rotational and orbital periods. \footnote{For binary systems in general, tidal interactions can temporarily excite instead of damp eccentricities and inclinations, depending on the starting ratio between rotational \& orbital angular momenta, the rotational and orbit frequencies, and the orbital eccentricity.
+However, the eccentricity and obliquity are damped for typical parameters of exoplanet host stars with close-in planets.
+Many observed short period planets have insufficient angular momentum to synchronize their stars (Section \ref{subsec:equil}).
+See \cite{Hut1981,BarkerOgilvie2009,Ogilvie2014}.} It is straightforward to demonstrate these facts based on simple considerations of energy and angular momentum \citep[see, e.g.,][]{Hut1980}, but it is much more difficult to model the specific processes by which angular momentum is exchanged and energy is dissipated.
 For reviews of tidal phenomena in binary-star and exoplanet systems, we refer the reader to \cite{Zahn2008}, \cite{Mazeh2008}, and \cite{Ogilvie2014}.

 Obliquity damping --- if it occurs --- must happen after obliquity excitation.
 Nevertheless, we discuss obliquity damping first, because the interpretation of the data seems clearer and because obliquity damping must be kept in mind when evaluating the evidence for obliquity excitation mechanisms.
 We summarize here the evidence for tidal obliquity damping: \begin{enumerate}